nwangtw/GrokkingStreamingSystems/README.md

 ```
 $ mvn clean package
 ```
-After a successful build of the project you shoudl be able to run all of the examples in the jar from the command line.
+After a successful build of the project you should be able to run all of the examples in the jar from the command line.
-Follow the instructions for each chapter

 ### Run the job in chapter 2
 ```